keichi/binary-parser/README.md

 call this method directly, since it's called when `parse(buffer)` is executed for the first time.

+### getCode()
+Dynamically generates the code for this parser and returns it as a string.
+Usually used for debugging.

 ### Assertion
 You can do assertions during the parsing (useful for checking magic numbers and so on).
 In the `options` hash, define `assert` with an assertion function.